History of Sheffield United F.C.: Formative years

-Glory years
+The glory years (1890s–1930s)

 United made waves straight away by securing promotion to the First Division in 1892–93, after finishing second to Small Heath and beating Accrington 1–0 in the Test Match on 22 April.

 United enjoyed an unbroken 37-season spell in the top flight (which remains a record for a newly promoted team) winning the League Championship in 1897–98 and were runners up in 1896–97 and 1899–1900.
 After the League Championship, United played and won an unofficial two-legged "Champions of Great Britain" title against Celtic, who had won that year's Scottish League Championship.
 Despite this, the 1898–99 season was one of struggle, when United finished 16th out of 18, just one place above the (at the time) two relegation places – the first poor title defence in English League history.

 They won their first FA Cup Final on 15 April 1899, beating Derby County 4–1 at Crystal Palace, returning to the London venue to play Tottenham Hotspur on 20 April 1901.
 Despite Spurs being a Southern League club, they took The Blades to a replay with a 1–1 draw.
 Seven days later, at Burnden Park in Bolton, the London side won 3–1 in the replay.

 United returned to Crystal Palace the following year on 19 April 1902, and were again taken to a replay.
 This time Southampton (also from the Southern League) drew 1–1 but the replay exactly a week later, on the same ground was won 2–1 by the Blades.

 The next final appearance came on 24 April 1915 at Old Trafford when United beat Chelsea 3–0 to win "The Khaki Cup final", the last game before the Football League and FA Cup competition was suspended until the end of the First World War.

 The fourth and final win came with their first Wembley Cup Final, beating Cardiff City 1–0 on 25 April 1925.
 Their last appearance in a final came on 25 April 1936, losing 1–0 to Arsenal.